 2. If a department wishes to make changes in numbering all of its courses rather than, say, one or two, what is the procedure?

-Send to CPC a list of old numbers and course titles and the corresponding new numbers and titles with explanation.
+Submit the course change form and upload a document with a list of old numbers and course titles and the corresponding new numbers and titles.